rishabhrajkapoor/panarthropoda_gc_specification_evolution/README.md

 # panarthropoda_gc_specification_evolution
 Code and associated data for ancestral state reconstruction of germ plasm specification mode across Panarthropoda
+## supplementary_tables
+Supplementary tables S3, S4 and S9 (remaining tables are are available in the paper supplement).

+### Supplementary Table S9.
+Results of search for oskar orthologs.
+BUSCO scores may differ from Table S4 for the 7 unannotated genomes (Clogmia albipunctata, Mayetiola destructor, Macrocentus cingulum, Epiphyas postvittana, Nymphalis Antopa, Pyrrhocoris apterus, Tribolium confusum), as the BUSCO scores and oskar presence are determined from AUGUSTUS genome annotations.
+“Blondel_oskar_count” column indicates the total number of oskar orthologs previously identified across all datasets from this species (Blondel et al., 2021) Empty cells indicate that the species was not analyzed in Blondel et al., 2021 on oskar ortholog evolution. “oskar_present” column indicates that oskar was detected in the current analysis and/or in our previous work (Blondel et al., 2021). "data_type" indicates whether the proteins predictions were obtained directly from protein fastas on NCBI ("NCBI-annotated genome"), from TransDecoder run on transcriptome shotgun assembly nucleotide sequences ("TSA"), or from ab initio annotations generated with AUGUSTUS ("AUGUSTUS-annotated genome").
+We were unable to find sequence data for species in the "sub_species" columns, and instead substituted the genomes/transcriptomes for species in the same taxonomic family. "oskar_accession" columns provide either NCBI protein accessions for NCBI-annotated genomes ("https://www.ncbi.nlm.nih.gov/protein/"), TSA nucleotide accessions for TSAs (https://www.ncbi.nlm.nih.gov/genbank/tsa/), or AUGUSTUS-generated accessions for AUGUSTUS-annotated genomes.
+All oskar protien sequences are availabel on github ("oskar_proteins.fa").

 ## Dependencies
 R version 4.2.3